DanJang/Udacity_Project_Titanic_via_Tableau/Project_Titanic_using_Tableau.md

     # FamilySize : new column for convenience, of accessing family size (siblings/husbands/wives + children and parents and oneself)
     df['FamilySize'] = df['SibSp'] + df['Parch'] + 1

 #### Detail.2.
-Cross-check among the passengers to calculate 'SimilarityScore'[¶](#Detail.2.-Cross-check-among-the-passengers-to-calculate-'SimilarityScore') {#Detail.2.-Cross-check-among-the-passengers-to-calculate-'SimilarityScore'}
+Cross-check among the passengers to calculate 'SimilarityScore'

 In [4]: